Growing the wealth

 Financial and Managerial Accounting for Indigenous Leaders (Online)

-Enhance your decision-making abilities through the exploration of three elements: financial governance, financial accounting, and managerial accounting.
-Learn and examine how the various forms of financial information that companies publish in financial statements are related, and how you can extract useful information to develop well-informed strategic plans and decisions.
+Enhance your decision-making abilities by exploring three elements: financial governance, financial accounting, and managerial accounting.
+Learn how the various forms of financial information companies publish in financial statements are related and how you can extract useful information to develop well-informed strategic plans and decisions.

 Fundamentals of Project Management in Indigenous Organizations (Online)